 MATER Mixed Media / Pigment Prints, 2017

-The Latin word mater means both: origin and motherland.
-In it´s Late-Middle English version, mater becomes matere, which at the same time means subject, cause and content.
-A stone -a physical piece of earth and landscape- holds limitless layers of unattainable knowledge beyond it´s material quality.
+The Latin word "mater" means both: origin and motherland.
+In it’s Late-Middle English version, mater becomes "matere", which at the same time means subject, cause and content.
+A stone holds limitless layers of unattainable knowledge beyond it’s material quality.
 There is a whole symbolic content in every physical object extracted from nature.
-From this idea, a sense of continuity between all natural elements arises and the physical boundaries between them cease to exist: stone and mountain become, essentially, the same thing.
 MATER refers to the origin of everything, which is also and simultaneously, substance (matter), sense (idea) and cause (reason of being).

-I collect and work with found images and nature elements to draw physical connections between memory, history, and identity.
-For this particular project I spent one month in a hilly region of the State of Colorado, USA.
-I appropriate a series of old landscape and tourist pictures taken by unknown amateur photographers.
-I intervened those vintage prints with rocks I found in this specific territory, and re-photographed them creating new hybrid compositions in which multiple times and topographies begin to coexist, blending boundaries among spaces.
+In this photographic series, I combine found images and nature elements to draw physical connections between memory, history, and identity.
+For this project I spent one month in a hilly region of the State of Colorado.
+I appropriate a series of old landscape pictures and intervened them with rocks I found in this speciﬁc territory, creating new hybrid compositions where multiple times and topographies begin to coexist.